nharn85/PortfolioCode/README.md

 <h3>Hi!</h3>
 <p>
-This is code from each project I have on my portfolio site currently.
+This is code from each project I have on my portfolio site currently, and were created while in school.
 <br />
 Please fill out the form on my site if you have any questions!</p>